citp/privacy-policy-historical/i/in/int/intel.com.md

 We need your help in keeping the personal information you have shared with us accurate and up to date.
 Please notify us of any changes to your personal information.

-Most of our sites allow you to make these updates yourself online via a particular program’s member pages or the [Intel Profile Center](https://ssl.intel.com/ipc-app/default.aspx).
+Most of our sites allow you to make these updates yourself online via a particular program's member pages or the [Intel Profile Center](https://ssl.intel.com/ipc-app/default.aspx)

 back to top